Date of payment: Date dividend checks are mailed.

 Delivery: The tender and receipt of an actual commodity or financial instrument in settlement of a futures contract.

-Delivery notice: The written notice given by the seller of his intention to make delivery against an open, short futures position on a particular date.
+Delivery notice: The written notice is given by the seller of his intention to make delivery against an open, short futures position on a particular date.

 Delivery options: The options available to the seller of an interest rate futures contract, including the quality option, the timing option, and the wild card option.
 Delivery options make the buyer uncertain of which Treasury Bond will be delivered or when it will be delivered.